josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 ### Nick

-Nick ([email redacted])
+Nick ([email redacted]) also messed around with the AVC Edge.

-Edge internal CF, runninc PSOS, real-time OS (developed in 1989) used in retail equipment.
-Records a lot of data as a hex files... hard to figure out what the results mean.
-Results are stored, but then sent to PCMCIA.
-24th precinct of DC.
-Candidates and such.
-Tried to boot in a VM... menu in the PSOS boot file... can see the strings.
-Also a RAM file that gives us file not found.
+The AVC Edge has an internal CompactFlash (CF) card.
+In terms of OS, it's running [pSOS][9], a real-time OS developed in 1989 (unclear when this version of the operating system was from).
+This OS was used heavily in retail equipment.
+Records a lot of data as a hex files;
+hard to easily figure out what the results mean without a bit more information or reverse-engineering of the file format.
+Results are stored, but then also sent to flash storage on a PCMCIA card in a slot in the back of the machine.
+This particular AVC Edge was from the 24th precinct of Washington DC, which Nick got by just running `strings` on the data; there may be more with more careful examination.
+Nick definitely could see the candidates and such, no voter identities or similar.
+He tried to boot the OS image in a VM, but didn't get too far; He could see a menu in the PSOS boot file, that is, could see the strings, but couldn't get it to boot.
+There was a RAM file that seemed to give them a "file not found" in the boot sequence.
 One of the PCMCIA slots can update the ballot and the other is for getting results off the machine.
-Saw some stuff with binwalk that there may be use of an 8-bit cipher.
-Last update to display (video output devices) was in 1989... at least one file not updated since 1989.
-2008 election, Obama, McCain, etc. Serial port on back looks like it could be fun.
+Saw some stuff with `binwalk` that incidcated that there may be use of an *8-bit cipher* (yes eight (8) bit).
+Last update to display firmware (video output devices) was in 1989; that is, at least one file there had not been updated since 1989.
+The data was from the 2008 election -- Obama, McCain, etc. Nick also saw a serial port on back that looked like it could be fun.

 ### University of Houston Cybersecurity Club